OKaluza/fractured/docs/docs.rst

 There are several large buttons at the top of the page that allow switching between the available views:

 - *Examples* Some simple pre-loaded example fractals, click on the thumbnail to load them into the renderer.
-- *Shared Fractals* Fractals that have been shared by other users, you can also click on these to load them.
+- *Shared* Fractals that have been shared by other users, you can also click on these to load them.
-- *Image Gallery* Images that have been uploaded by other users, click to view (hosted on imgur.com).
+- *Images* Images that have been uploaded by other users, click to view (hosted on imgur or flickr).
 - *My Shared* Fractals uploaded and shared by you
-- *My Uploaded* Fractals uploaded by you but not shared
+- *My Uploads* Fractals uploaded by you but not shared
-- *My Images* Images uploaded by you
+- *My Images* Images uploaded by you to imgur / flickr

 Loading any fractal switches to the fractal display, to go back to the welcome page, click on the "Fractured" heading in the top left corner.